Horticulture VOLUNTEER PROFILE

 - Be able to work in all weather conditions in an external bush environment, which may include exposure to animals, insects, dust and vegetation.
 These may cause health concerns for those who suffer allergies

-- Be able to walk distances, perform bending, lifting weights up to 10 kg and other moderate physical activities
+- Be able to walk distances of up to 10km, perform bending, lifting weights up to 10 kg and other physical activities

 - Be willing to wear the Volunteer uniform and comply with program standards